dyweb/gommon/README.md

 ## Contribution

-Currently, gommon is in a very violate state, please open issues after it becomes stable.
+Currently, gommon is in a very volatile state, please open issues after it becomes stable.

 ## About